How to Host The Best Birthday Party….EVER!

 Going Above and Beyond: Unique Activities to Make Your Party Stand Out

 We also built a large birthday wheel with a platform.
-The kids loved to spin the wheel.
-We used this time to sing a little birthday chant to them.
+The kids loved spinning the wheel, so we used this time to sing a little birthday chant to them.
 If you are new to the business, please be aware that the traditional Happy Birthday song is Copywritten, so you will need to develop a different song for these events.
 We also put the wheel out where everyone could see and join our celebration.

 Candy Bar Bar: An Interactive Activity and Upsell